Flying Head

-The Flying Head (also known as Big Head or the Great Head) is a cannibalistic spirit from Iroquois and Wyandot mythology.
+The Flying Head (also known as Big Head or the Great Head) is a cannibalistic spirit from Haudenosaunee and Wyandot mythology.

 Description

-According to both Iroquois and Wyandot, Flying Heads are described as being ravenous spirits that are cursed with an insatiable hunger.
+According to both Haudenosaunee and Wyandot mythology, Flying Heads are described as being ravenous spirits that are cursed with an insatiable hunger.
 They are generally described as resembling a human head with long dark hair, "terrible eyes", and a large mouth filled with razor sharp fangs.
 In some versions, the Flying Head has a pair of bat wings jutting from each side of its cheek and bird-like talons.
 Other versions replace its bat wings with those of a bird.
 In all instances, they are described as being larger in size than that of the tallest man and possessing a hide that no weapon can penetrate.

 The legend

 According to folklore, the Flying Head drove the original native inhabitants who lived in the area of the state of New York near the source of the Hudson River, in the Adirondack Mountains away from their hunting grounds before the Europeans came.
 In the early nineteenth century, a Mohawk guide in the town of Lake Pleasant, New York, who called himself Capt.
 Gill, claimed it was the Sacandaga Lake where the legend took place.

 The tribe had their village on a hill that is now located behind the Hamilton County buildings.
 The name of the previous inhabitants has been lost to history and the legend of The Flying Head ensured that every neighboring tribe steered clear for many years.
 The Flying Head legend survives, but the name of the tribe who invented it is gone.
 The hill where the unknown tribe's village was located is considered cursed.
 Three different hotels were built on the sacred site and all three had a short life span and burned to the ground mysteriously.
 Captain Gill lived in a wigwam at the outlet of the lake, Lake Pleasant.
 He had a wife named Molly and Molly had a daughter named Molly Jr., whom Gill did not claim as his own.